onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 flow transactions send transactions/tx_01_SetupAccount.cdc --signer acct3
 ```

+{TODO: Explain what flow transactions send is doing and what the arguments mean. link to the docs where applicable}

 ## Mint tokens to those two accounts

-Now that both user accounts have empty governance token vaults and a receiver capability which allows them to receive tokens,
+Now that both user accounts have empty governance token vaults
+and a receiver capability which allows them to receive tokens,

 we can now mint tokens to the accounts via this transaction, which uses the capabilities as arguments to the `mintTokens` function:

 ```cadence:title=tx_02_MintTokens.cdc